This blog about Vitamin D for Mental Health was originally published February 2018. It was updated with more great information in February 2020.

 And don’t forget to check with your doctor and/or pharmacist if you’re taking medications because vitamin D supplements can interact with some of them.

-In infants, since formulas must have vitamin D added to them, breastfed infants are often recommended vitamin D drops.
+Breastfed infants are often recommended vitamin D drop and baby formulas must have vitamin D added to them.
 Speak with your licensed healthcare professional for recommendations.

 Studies show that between 30-80% of people simply don’t get enough vitamin D. This deficiency is so common that some researchers have called it a “public health concern” and a “global problem.”

 Vitamin D deficiency is when someone has less than 30 nmol/L of 25(OH)D in the blood.
-Ideally you want at least 50 nmol/L (20 ng/L).
+Ideally you want at least 50 nmol/L but no more than 125 nmol/L in your blood.

-Vitamin D deficiencies can happen when, over time, people are not getting enough safe sun exposure, or are not eating enough foods containing vitamin D. It can also happen if the vitamin D is not being absorbed very well, or if the kidneys have trouble converting the “previtamin” D into the active form 1,25(OH)D.
+Vitamin D deficiencies can happen over time when people are not getting enough safe sun exposure, or are not eating enough foods containing vitamin D. It can also happen if the vitamin D is not being absorbed very well because of digestive issues or inflammation in the gut, or if the kidneys have trouble converting the “previtamin” D into the active form 1,25(OH)D.

 People who are more likely to be deficient in vitamin D include: